-Well, you're always humble.
-That's the other thing that people love about you.
-So Bernie, thank you for joining me.
-I want to talk to you a little bit about your career, about your involvement with many family law-related and legal bar associations, and particularly about your charity work because this particular interview is about family lawyers who make a difference.
-And I know you're humble, but you are certainly one of the family lawyers in North America who has made a difference to both the profession of family law, and also to divorcing people because of the work that you've done.
+Well, you’re always humble.
+That’s the other thing that people love about you.
+I want to talk to you about your career, your involvement with many family law-related and legal bar associations, and particularly about your charity work because this particular interview is about family lawyers who make a difference.
+I know you’re humble, but you are certainly one of the family lawyers in North America who has made a difference to both the profession of family law, and also to divorcing people because of the work that you’ve done.

-So Bernie, I’d like to start by asking you what qualities you think are essential to make a good family lawyer -- business qualities, the qualities you need to deal with clients, and perhaps even qualities you need to deal with the system, and with other family lawyers.
+I’d like to start by asking you what qualities you think are essential to make a good family lawyer — business qualities, the qualities you need to deal with clients, and perhaps even qualities you need to deal with the system, and with other family lawyers.

 I think flexibility is another quality that’s important for lawyers who want to practice in this field in particular.
 You can’t take a position that is the position and hold it without, then, ultimately going to trial and possibly not being the best advocate for your client.

 However, being a people person is extremely important, too.
 You’ve got to be able to know how to cajole, how to move people, how to move your opponent in a manner where they don’t know they’re being moved.
 And that’s a quality that some people don’t have.

 It really seems strange to say, but even temperament, a sense of humor, people person, flexibility, also creativity is a quality that’s necessary in this field, because if you get stuck on point one, you can’t move to point two.
 You must be able to know how to negotiate — and that’s true in any field of law I’m sure — but in this field in particular, because people take hard stances and you need to come up with an alternative position or a suggestion that’ll move the case forward.